affinda/self-hosted/README.md

 You will need access to the relevant Affinda repositories to run this code.
 Please contact sales@affinda.com.

+Release notes for significant version changes can be [found in this repository here](./RELEASES.md)

 ## Installation

 There are three supported approaches to configuring the service: